 ~7,099 spoken languages exist.
 But how many programming languages exist?

-This is one of the questions we aim to answer at CodeLani.
-We are building a comprehensive database of programming languages.
+This is one of the questions I aim to answer with CodeLani.
+I am building a comprehensive database of programming languages.

 Similarly, some programming languages are very popular, others are used moderately, and many are completely abandoned.
 Java may be the most popular programming language, with approximately ~5.3 million LinkedIn users claiming it as a skill.